Terrorist attacks are rare, but are still a worry. But you can take action to help protect yourself and your friends:

 - Report it to the police, in confidence

-- Know what to do during an attack
+- Know what to do if something does happen

 Crucial: Most people who go on to commit terrorist acts first went through a process called radicalisation.
 This involves things like viewing extremist content online and developing violent and intolerant opinions.
 Find out more, including how to report a concern about someone you know.